Danielle Drees is a scholar of contemporary performance and time-based media.

 Danielle’s next project is a biography of the genderfluid 17th-century performer Mary Frith, better known as Moll Cutpurse.
 Danielle has produced public-facing scholarship on Moll’s world for the Dead Ladies Project and the Map of Early Modern London.

 Danielle received her PhD with distinction in Theatre and Performance from Columbia University and holds degrees from Cambridge University and Harvard College.
-She is affiliated faculty in Writing, Literature & Publishing at Emerson College and a visiting lecturer on Theater, Dance & Media at Harvard.
-Danielle talks about art with learners of all ages at the Isabella Stewart Gardner Museum
+After completing a postdoctoral fellowship at Boston University, she taught at Harvard, Emerson College, and the Isabella Stewart Gardner Museum.

 Write Danielle an email here.